danpla/wdx_fontinfo/README.md

     * "PCF"
     * "FNT {version}" (both for FNT and FON)
     * "SFD {version}"
-* Number of Fonts — number of fonts in TTC, OTC or WOFF2.
+* Number of Fonts — number of fonts in TTC, OTC, or WOFF2.
 Always 1 for all other formats.